Anthon1e/Maze-Solver/README.md

 ## Known bugs

-There might be warnings but they do not really affect the program and can be ignored
+There might be warnings when you run the program but they are insignificant